If someone sent you this page, they wanted you to see the work before any job-title conversation. That is intentional.

 The company needs people who like narrow claims, explicit limits, and evidence that can survive review.

-You do not want to hide behind model taste, dashboards, or volume if the core measurement does not hold up.
+You do not want to hide behind model taste, or reporting volume, or volume if the core measurement does not hold up.

-A single contested claim, a real decision window, and a brief that has to survive circulation are more interesting to you than a broad platform story.
+A single contested claim, a real decision window, and a brief that has to survive review are more interesting to you than a broad market coverage story.

 You know how to say what the system supports now, what remains uncertain, and what should still stay blocked.

-The point is to get earlier and more defensible on one live healthcare review problem without pretending the system knows more than it does.
+The goal is to get earlier and more defensible on one live healthcare review problem without pretending the system knows more than it does.

 What This Is Not